 The value of arts education is now firmly grounded in theory and research.
 Phoenix believes that every child has the innate urge and capacity to be artistically expressive.
-Creative Start allows students to draw upon their creative abilities and to deepen them, as well.
-The benefit is that creative thinking, once learned early, lasts for a lifetime and can be applied in other endeavors.
+Creative Start allows students to draw upon their creative abilities and deepen them, as well.
+The benefit is that creative thinking lasts for a lifetime and can be applied in other endeavors.

 Each morning, all year, every Phoenix student participates in a “Creative Start” class—for example, orchestra, band, choir, art, electronic media--that fosters creative expression.